themidassstouch/shannonsdemon/index.md

 4. LTC:   'Lbqi2McxsrhM2NR3FtgiMiF2JxswFBsmMX'

-For tailored investment advice, tool development, data analysis or any other question please contact us at shannonsdemon@outlook.com.
+For tailored investment advice, tool development, data analysis or any other question please contact us at **shannonsdemon@outlook.com** or ask your question using discord here: https://discord.gg/mnkE4Xb